shawnbissell/obicallerid/README.md

     $ cd <dir of your choice>
     $ obicallerid

 info messages will be output to console

 debug messages will be logged to output.log

+## License
+Copyright (c) 2012 Shawn Bissell
+Licensed under the MIT license.